theclarkeorbit/theclarkeorbit.github.io/content/blogs/greta_playground.md

     df_print: paged
 ---

-This notebook contains one simple worked out example with the new - still in its infancy - PPL in R with a Tensorflow backend : https://greta-dev.github.io/greta/index.html
+This notebook contains one simple worked out example with the new - still in its infancy - PPL in R with a Tensorflow backend : [Greta]( https://greta-dev.github.io/greta/index.html)

 For a more mature PPL in Python also with a tensorflow backend, see [Edward](http://edwardlib.org/).